 In "Day of the Doctor", Matt Smith's Eleventh Doctor insults Tennant's Tenth Doctor by calling him "Dick Van Dyke", whose atrocious Cockney accent in Mary Poppins is a cultural meme in the UK.
 Eleven goes on to poke fun at Ten's artificial, vain attempts at Britpoppy coolness and how he's going through his 'grunge phase', which (since Britpop and UK Grunge were notorious for popularising class-tourist "Mockney" accents amongst the middle class) seems to imply that the Tenth Doctor's accent is an in-character affectation, likely because he thinks it's cool.

 Tennant also slips into a neutral posh English accent quite a lot during the specials, most notably "Waters of Mars".
 This is because Tennant had been playing Hamlet with the Royal Shakespeare Company for months, and Hamlet's posh accent had eclipsed the Doctor's as his default English accent.
-He claims he had to buy all the DVDs and watch his perfomance again to relearn how to do it.
-Again, though, during "Waters of Mars" the Doctor loses his handle on reality and declares himself to be a god, so his accent going up two social classes suits his hubris.
+He claims he had to buy all the DVDs and watch his performance again to relearn how to do it.
+Since during "Waters of Mars" the Doctor loses his handle on reality and declares himself to be a god, so his accent going up two social classes suits his hubris.

 Paul McGann's Eighth Doctor has a subtle case of this.
 His accent travels a sort of spectrum between Received Pronounciation and Scouse.
 Sometimes it's more of one, sometimes it's more of the other.
 And sometimes it's something in the middle which is sexier than either extreme.
 It's mostly more on the posh side, but note how he pronounces, "I don't believe in ghosts" — his accent veers off Oop North.